vpinball/pinmame/src/p2k/README.md

 ### The bring-up scaffolding

-The ball model above is part of a larger block at the end of `SWITCH_UPDATE(p2k)` - about 340 of `src/wpc/p2k.c`'s 850 lines - which is kept deliberately.
+The ball model above is part of a larger block at the end of `SWITCH_UPDATE(p2k)` which is kept deliberately.
 It is what makes this machine testable without a table:

 * `P2K_PLAY="<frame>:<what>[:<hold>],…"` presses keys at given frames - `coin`, `start`, `enter`,